 Same as Microsoft Flow, your creativity will determine your success!
 This powerful tool can create pretty much any sort of app, so depending on your needs you can go as simple or complex as you want.
 It integrates with most other Office 365 apps and it works perfectly on mobile – it even has its own mobile app.

 Security should be at the core of every conversation.
 During the discussions, so many examples were given about security breaches and attacks that have heavily impacted some organisations.
 Luckily, Microsoft Office 365 has an option to add another level of security to their users.
 MFA stands for multifactor authentication, which means that when logging into Office 365 you also need to add a code that is sent to you by message, email or phone call.

-Roll out to everyone that uses any type of mobile device (including laptops and iPads) for work purposes
+- Roll out to everyone that uses any type of mobile device (including laptops and iPads) for work purposes

 - Have a 2-step verification when signing in to your Office 365 account

-Avoid relying solely on password protection
+- Avoid relying solely on password protection

 What’s the point of having security solutions if people don’t use it?
 The great thing about MFA is that you can see who in your business has enabled it and go down to the granular level.
 This way, you know your business is protected.
 At Bremmar, it’s our policy to have MFA enabled for all employees and on all devices.